estevaojneto/PHP-BatRatCat/README.md

 ## Why didn't you use "X" Pattern here?

 I have set the constraint of using *only* the Pattern I would like to demonstrate in each example.
 This is so the code base for each example wouldn't exponentially grow; for example, in the Iterator example, I could have used Factories for each Iterator; the simple example would then expand to something much bigger.
-So I'm limiting to showing only *one* Pattern per example.
+So I have set a goal to show only *one* Pattern per example.
+In situations where more than one pattern could be used, I will mention it in the respective documentation of the Pattern.

 ## "X" Pattern is missing